-- 1. REGISTRATION OF TITLE: Competition Organizers may apply for NDCA Sanction by registering the Title of their Events(s) with the Council.
-Organizers are advised that the words, "United States", "American", "National", "World", "U.S.", "USA" and "Championship", or other words of similar import, may not be used to identify the title of the event, or any parts associated with the event, without the express written consent of the Council. - 2.
-COMPETITION APPLICATION: Organizers shall apply to the Council for sanction of competitions using the official application form which can be obtained from the Ballroom Director.
+1. REGISTRATION OF TITLE: Competition Organizers may apply for NDCA Sanction by registering the Title of their Events(s) with the Council.
+Organizers are advised that the words, "United States", "American", "National", "World", "U.S.", "USA" and "Championship", or other words of similar import, may not be used to identify the title of the event, or any parts associated with the event, without the express written consent of the Council.

+- 2. COMPETITION APPLICATION: Organizers shall apply to the Council for sanction of competitions using the official application form which can be obtained from the Ballroom Director.
 For each application, the Organizer(s) of a competition must complete the application in accordance with the directions stated on the application form, attaching to it as necessary all requested and required information.
 The Organizer(s) of the competition must sign the application form where indicated, and submit the completed application together with the appropriate application fee to the Ballroom director.
 If an Organizer is a corporation, the application must also be accompanied by a certified copy of the resolution of the Board of Directors that authorizes the execution of the application. - a.
-Applications for sanction of new multi-day competitions and new Local One-Day Events may only be placed on the first Ballroom Department Meeting Agenda once every three years, specifically in 2015, 2018, etc. - b.
-At the present time there is a moratorium on the consideration of any new application for any type of sanctioned event until further notice. - c.
-In the event of a special circumstance, such as in a severely under served area, an application for sanction of new Multi-Day Competition or new Local One-Day Event may be placed on the first Ballroom Department Meeting Agenda when specifically authorized by the NDCA Executive Committee. - 3.
-COMPETITION LEVEL: Organizers may apply for sanction for the following classification of competitions: - a.
-Multi-Day Competitions. - (1) Multi-Day Competitions (including Championships) are required to use only NDCA registered officials, to include Chairmen of Judges, Adjudicators, Scrutineers, Music Directors, Registrars, Masters of Ceremonies, etc. - (2) all organizers of Multi-Day Competitions are required to be registered with the NDCA as Competition Organizers. - b.
+Applications for sanction new multi-day competitions may only be placed on the first Ballroom Department Meeting Agenda once every three years, specifically in 2012, 2015, etc. - b.
+Applications for sanction of new Local One-Day Events may be considered by the Ballroom Department Committee as they are received.

+3. COMPETITION LEVEL: Organizers may apply for sanction for the following classification of competitions:

+a.
+Multi-Day Competitions.

+- (1) Multi-Day Competitions (including Championships) are required to use only NDCA registered officials, to include Chairmen of Judges, Adjudicators, Scrutineers, Music Directors, Registrars, Masters of Ceremonies, etc. - (2) all organizers of Multi-Day Competitions are required to be registered with the NDCA as Competition Organizers. - b.
 Local One-Day Events.
 Sanction may be awarded for events where: - (1) all competitive/judged events take place during a single day - (2) no competitive/judged professional couple events are offered - (3) Local One-Day Events are required to use only NDCA registered officials, to include Chairmen of Judges, Adjudicators, Scrutineers, Music Directors, Registrars, Masters of Ceremonies, etc. - (4) all organizers of Local One-Day Events are required to be registered with the NDCA as Competition Organizers. - (5) only the specific approved date of a Local One-Day Event may be used (or shown) in the advertising/promotions for the event, including, but not limited to, printed and electronic materials, e-mail blasts, web sites, etc..
-Indication may be made of a function, such as a welcome dinner dance, that takes place the evening prior, but all advertising and/or promotions must be limited to a display of one date only. - 4.
-COMPETITION SANCTION: A competition organizer may apply to the council for sanction of the following: 1) the proposed name of the event, 2) the proposed location (city) of the event, 3) the proposed date of the event.
+Indication may be made of a function, such as a welcome dinner dance, that takes place the evening prior, but all advertising and/or promotions must be limited to a display of one date only.

+4. COMPETITION SANCTION: A competition organizer may apply to the council for sanction of the following: 1) the proposed name of the event, 2) the proposed location (city) of the event, 3) the proposed date of the event.
 The date of the event shall correspond to a certain day/date within the desired month that can be determined for future years using a clearly defined formula.
 If an organizer wishes to change any of the above, then they may do so only after applying in writing to and receiving permission from the NDCA Ballroom Director.